Social Benefits Bonds

 The Newpin Social Benefit Bond provides funding to Uniting to deliver its Newpin program that supports children in out-of-home care so they can be restored to their families and also helps prevent at-risk children from entering care.
 Newpin is a long-term, centre-based, intensive support program that works with families to improve parenting so children can live safely at home.
 Parents and their pre-school children attend a centre between 2 to 4 times a week for approximately 18 months.
 The program includes a combination of therapy, parenting courses and parent/child relationship building.

 The $7 million bond, which began operating in July 2013, runs for 7 years.
-The bond is funding 4 existing Newpin centres in Western Sydney as well as the expansion of the program to additional locations around NSW.
+The bond initially funded4 existing Newpin centres in Western Sydney and has since expanded the program to four additional locations around NSW, including South West Sydney, Central Coast, Central/Eastern Sydney and the Illawarra Shoalhaven.

 Newpin has a solid evidence base and track record of delivering successful family restorations.
 The restoration rate of children who enter the program is the key performance indicator determining the interest rate and the repayment obligations of the bond.
 All family restorations are independently decided by the NSW Children’s Court.
 Neither Uniting nor investors make these decisions.

 To participate in the program, families must have at least 1 child younger than 6-years-old who has been in statutory care for at least 3 months, or who is at risk of entering care.
-Families can be referred by OOHC agencies, other government agencies, community organisations or they can self-refer but the referral must be approved by Family and Community Services (FACS).
+Families can be referred by OOHC agencies, other government agencies, community organisations or they can self-refer but the referral must be approved by Department of Communities and Justice (DCJ).

 For referral enquiries contact: